Harrison Nicholls

 What happened to rocky planets?
 This is the question which my research aims to answer.
 I apply numerical modelling to understand the physical and chemical processes which shape (exo)planets throughout their billion-year lifetimes, with a particular focus on atmospheric processes.
 My work spans sub-Neptune exoplanets with giant hydrogen envelopes, super-Earths with deep magma oceans, and smaller terrestrial planets with the prospect of habitable surfaces — including Earth itself.

-- AGNI open-source model for extreme atmospheres on rocky exoplanets
+- AGNI, an open-source model for atmospheres and climates on rocky (exo)planets

-- PROTEUS interior-atmosphere evolution framework for simulating planetary evolution
+- PROTEUS, coupled interior-atmosphere modelling framework for simulating planetary evolution

 Contact